ObradovicNikola/Templates-in-Go/README.md

 # Templates-in-Go
-Working with templates (gothml) in Golang
+Working with templates (.gohtml) in Golang